blt04/puppet-rvm/README.markdown

 configuring passenger is also included.

 We are actively using this module.
 It works well, but does have some issues you should be aware of.
+Due to the way puppet works, puppet must run twice before all rubies and gems are installed.
+The first *pass* will install rvm.
+The second pass will install rubies and gems.
+If you are running manually, or running in standalone mode, make sure you run puppet twice to ensure everything is set up properly.

-Read through the troubleshooting section below if you run in to problems.
+Please read the troubleshooting section below before opening an issue.

 ## System Requirements